-SBT777101 has an epigenetic profile of the TSDR region consistent with stable FOXP3 expression (Rossetti et al., 2015) (Figure 8).
+SBT777101 has an epigenetic profile of the TSDR region consistent with stable FOXP3 expression (Rossetti et al., 2015) (Figure 9).
 Tregs from whole blood and leukopacs from RA patients and healthy donors were isolated using a scaled-down version of the manufacturing process of SBT777101.
-In some donors, CD4 T cells (non- Tregs) were also isolated.
+In some donors, CD4+ T cells (non-Tregs) were also isolated.
 SBT777101 generated from RA patient blood had a similar TSDR profile, with high level of demethylation, to that of healthy donors Tregs.
 This profile was consistent with published reports of stable FOXP3 expression.
-CD4 non- Tregs from healthy donors and RA patients had high methylation of the TSDR region.
+CD4+ non-Tregs from healthy donors and RA patients had high methylation of the TSDR region.
+SBT777101 prepared from Tregs isolated from HS patients showed the same TSDR profile.

-Figure 8: TSDR Profile of SBT777101 is Consistent with Stable FOXP3 Expression
+Figure 9: TSDR Profile of SBT777101 is Consistent with Stable FOXP3 Expression